 No contraception method offers 100% results.
 Essure claimed to prevent 99.8% of pregnancies, although this was contested in the Essure lawsuits.

-Why Was Essure Taken Off The Market?
+Why was Essure Taken Off the Market?

 Bayer claimed Essure was taken off the market due to a lack of demand, something that was perhaps linked to the Essure complications awareness campaigns.